pascalgn/automerge-action/README.md

   (rebase all commits of the branch onto the base branch) or [`squash`](https://help.github.com/en/articles/about-pull-request-merges#squash-and-merge-your-pull-request-commits) (squash all commits into a single commit).
 The default option is `merge`.
+- `UPDATE_METHOD`: Specify which method to use when updating the pull request to the base branch.
+Possible values are `merge` (create a merge commit), `rebase` (rebases the branch onto the head of the base branch).
+The default option is `merge`.
 - `MERGE_FORKS`: Specify whether merging from external repositories is enabled or not.
 By default, pull requests with branches from forked repositories will be merged the same way as pull requests with branches from the main